IBM/community-automation/ansible/provision-ocp-cluster-play/readme.md

 # Provision OCP cluster

 This provisioning play is used to create OCP cluster on all cloud (AWS,vsphere, google, and azure).
 This play is wrapper for openshift-hive.
 It passes a request to an OCP cluster that is running the hive operator and contains all of the hive custom resources.
-The role that supports this play is designed with ansibe templates, available samples are AWS and vSphere.
+The role that supports this play is designed with ansibe templates, available samples are AWS, google, azure and vSphere.

 ## How to use